rhuang10/lobsterdata-ssh/README.md

+## <span style="color:red"> PLEASE DO RUN MULTIPLE BATCH TASK IN ONE ACCOUNT.
+THE PROGRAM MIGHT CRASH!</span>.
+This is for protecting the resources for all other LOBSTER users.
+If you really need to accelerate the custruction, please contact me.

 # Construct LOB on lobsterdata server
 This manual instroduce the steps of constucting LOBSTER limit order book data, using the `lobBatch` tool on LOBSTER server.